FOR INTERLIBRARY LOAN AND DOCUMENT DELIVERY REQUESTS

 How do I place a Document Delivery request?

-- Check the KU Library Catalog to confirm that KU libraries owns the item containing your article.
+- Check the KU Library Catalog or Quick Search to confirm that KU libraries owns the item containing your article/chapter.

 - Note the call number and the location where the item is held.